romerogroup/pyprocar/sphinx/index.rst

-..
-PyProcar documentation master file, created by sphinx-quickstart on Sat Jun  1 22:03:37 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 PyProcar documentation
 ======================
 PyProcar is a robust, open-source Python library used for pre- and post-processing of the electronic structure data coming from DFT calculations.
 PyProcar provides a set of functions that manage the PROCAR file obtained from Vasp and Abinit.
 Basically, the PROCAR file is a projection of the Kohn-Sham states over atomic orbitals.
 That projection is performed to every :math:`k`-point in the considered mesh, every energy band and every atom.
 PyProcar is capable of performing a multitude of tasks including plotting plain and spin/atom/orbital projected band structures and Fermi surfaces- both in 2D and 3D, Fermi velocity plots, unfolding bands of a super  cell, comparing band structures from multiple DFT calculations and generating a :math:`k`-path for a given crystal structure.
+In the VASP code, this information is written into the PROCAR file when ``LORBIT=11`` or ``LORBIT=12`` (to include phase projections of the wave functions) in the INCAR file.

 The format of the PROCAR is as follows::